developer-anand/emoji-inerpreter/README.md

 # emoji-inerpreter
-Know the meanings of interpreter
+Know the meanings of emojis use this app and check the meaning of your fav emoji.